PilzDE/pilz_robots/prbt_hardware_support/test/acceptance_tests/acceptancetest_stop1.md

 ## 2. Starting without acknowledge button beeing pressed
 ### Test Sequence
   1. Do not press the acknowledge button.
-     Run `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=False pipeline:=pilz_command_planner`
+     Run `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=False pipeline:=pilz_command_planner`.
-     After a about 10 seconds press the acknowledge button.
+     Try to move the robot.
-  2. Try to move the Robot via Rviz.
+  2. Press the acknowledge button.
+Again try to move the robot.

 ### Expected Results
-  1. A "Click" indicates the enabling of the drives.
+  1. The robot cannot be moved.
-  2. The robot can be moved.
+  2. A "Click" indicates the enabling of the drives and the robot is moveable via Rviz.

 ## 3. Loosing ethernet connection during motion
 ### Test Sequence